pricardo03/azure-docs.es-es/articles/app-service/troubleshoot-domain-ssl-certificates.md

 ### <a name="you-cant-purchase-a-domain"></a>No se puede adquirir un dominio

 #### <a name="symptom"></a>Síntoma
-No se puede adquirir un dominio de Web Apps o un dominio de App Service en Azure Portal.
+No se puede comprar un dominio de App Service en Azure Portal.

 #### <a name="cause-and-solution"></a>Causa y solución